-Kickstarter provides the aspiring project creator with some sobering statistics on campaign success rates.
+Kickstarter provides the aspiring creator with some sobering statistics on campaign success rates.
 Since Kickstarter began in 2009, 334,769 projects have been launched to date, but only 118,408 successfully reached their funding goals.

-When it comes to crowdfunding, failure is the norm — but it doesn’t spell the end of a project creator’s crowdfunding journey.
+When it comes to crowdfunding, failure is the norm — but it doesn’t spell the end of a creator’s crowdfunding journey.

-A post-mortem analysis might be painful but it can also prove invaluable, especially if a project creator is keen to give crowdfunding another shot down the track.
+A post-mortem analysis might be painful but it can also prove invaluable, especially if a creator is keen to give crowdfunding another shot down the track.
 Identifying a campaign’s mistakes and pitfalls can highlight areas for improvement and, in some cases, allow the campaign to be resurrected and successfully funded.

-Plenty of project creators have endured setbacks and funding failures, only to rebound with vastly revamped campaigns.
+Plenty of creators have endured setbacks and funding failures, only to rebound with vastly revamped campaigns.
 One example is artist and photographer Rob Decker and his National Parks Poster Project.